Why Are We Doing This?

 2. Use proper dust collection and respiratory protection for particulates when sanding or cutting plastics.

-3. Ventilate your work area and be respectful to others that share
+3. Ventilate your work area and be respectful to others that share your workspace.
+Different bodies respond differently to chemicals (this is not universal).

 4. Pay attention to plastic melt temperatures.
 Generally, the higher the temp, the more VOCs release.

-5. Work with identifiable sources, learn as much as you can, and
+5. Work with identifiable sources, learn as much as you can, and take precautions for the unknowns.
+Update your practices as you learn more and share this information with your community.

 6. If unsure about how to ventilate or if you need training on wearing a respirator, consult a professional industrial hygienist.
 Proper professional guidance and training should be used when developing a safety protocol for working with plastics.